WpW: Object Cache Support in LSCache

 How to set up Object Cache Support

 LSCWP doesn’t provide object caching directly.
-Rather, it supports your use of an external object cache such as Redis, Memcached or LiteSpeed’s drop-in Memcached replacement, LSCMCD.
-Setting up object cache systems is outside of the scope of this tutorial, but you can find some useful information via the product links above or by visiting our wiki.
+Rather, it supports your use of an external object cache such as Redis, Memcached or LiteSpeed’s drop-in Memcached replacement, LSMCD.
+Setting up object cache systems is outside of the scope of this tutorial, but you can find some useful information via the product links above or by visiting our documentation site.

 So, assuming you are already using one of these object caching methods, you can set up LSCWP support in the Cache Settings tab.

-Navigate to LiteSpeed Cache > Settings > Cache and scroll down to Object Cache.
-(Make sure you are in Advanced View, or the Object Cache settings will not be visible.)
+Navigate to LiteSpeed Cache > Cache > Object.
 You will need to give LSCWP some parameters, including where your Redis, Memcached or LSMCD lives, which objects you’d like to have cached, and how long you want objects to remain in cache, among other things.

 ON to enable it and then configure it via the settings, as described below.